 It becomes a matter of determining how and where the insights gathered might be relevant in other contexts.
 This doesn't mean that every qualitative study's findings will apply universally, but qualitative researchers should provide enough detail (through rich, thick descriptions) to allow readers or other researchers to determine the potential for transfer to other contexts.

-Looking deeper into the realm of validity, it's crucial to recognize and understand its various types.
+It's important to recognize and understand the various types of validity and their distinctions.
 Each type offers distinct criteria and methods of evaluation, ensuring that research remains robust and genuine.
 Here's an exploration of some of these types.

 Construct validity is a cornerstone in research methodology.
 It pertains to ensuring that the tools or methods used in a research study genuinely capture the intended theoretical constructs.